 Skip to main content

-• Anthropic Claudeanthropic.* and inference profiles (global./us./eu./apac.anthropic.*)
+• Anthropic Messagesanthropic.* and inference profiles (global./us./eu./apac.anthropic.*).
+Preserves cache markers and extended-thinking budget.

-• OpenAI GPT-OSSopenai.gpt-oss-* (OpenAI’s open-weights on Bedrock)
+• OpenAI Chat Completionsopenai.gpt-oss-* (OpenAI’s open-weights on Bedrock).

+The /switch --model listing trusts AWS-side responses from ListFoundationModels + ListInferenceProfiles 100% — there is no hardcoded allowlist.
+A new model on AWS shows up on the next /switch --model without a ChatCLI release.
 Ideal for corporate environments that already manage billing, compliance, and access control through AWS — no need for API keys from the original providers.

 Why AWS Bedrock?

-No Anthropic API key
+No per-provider API key

 Uses existing AWS credentials (IAM role, ~/.aws/credentials, AWS_PROFILE).
+Single identity across every model.

 AWS billing and compliance